 On September 7, 2004, November 22, 2004 and March 31, 2005, the Attorney General of the State of New York served the Company with requests for information in connection with an industry-wide investigation of the relationship between music companies and radio stations, including the use of independent promoters and accounting for any such payments.
 The investigation was pursuant to New York Executive Law §63(12) and New York General Business Law §349, both of which are consumer fraud statutes.
 On November 22, 2005 the Company reached a settlement with the Attorney General in connection with this investigation.
 As part of such settlement, the Company agreed to make \$5 million in charitable payments and to abide by a list of permissible and impermissible promotional activities.
 The Attorney General has also reached settlements with all of the other major music companies in connection with this investigation.
 Two independent labels have filed related antitrust suits against the Company alleging that its radio promotion activities are anticompetitive.
 Radikal Records, Inc. v.
 Warner Music Group, et al. was filed on March 21, 2006 in U.S. District Court in the Central District of California, Western Division.
 TSR Records, Inc. v.
 Warner Music Group, et al. was filed on March 28, 2006 in U.S. District Court in the Central District of California, Western Division.
 The Company filed a Notice of Related Case and was successful in having both of these cases consolidated.
 On May 16, 2006, the Company filed a Motion to Dismiss in both cases.
-On October 11, 2006, the court denied the Company's Motion to Dismiss as to the antitrust claims but granted the motion, with leave to amend, as to the state tort claim.
+On October 11, 2006, the court denied the Company's Motion to Dismiss as to the antitrust claims but granted the motion, with leave to amend, as to the state tort claim for Interference with Prospective Economic Advantage.
+On October 24, 2006, Plaintiffs filed Amended Complaints, attempting to cure the defects in their tort claim.
 The Company intends to defend against these lawsuits vigorously, but is unable to predict the outcome of these suits.
-Any litigation the Company may become involved in as a result of its settlement with the Attorney General, regardless of the merits of the claim, could be costly and divert the time and resources of
+Any litigation the Company may becom